-The nation’s capitol is filled with so many activities that it can seem daunting and down right impossible to fit them into one trip.
-Don’t let this discourage you from exploring the nation’s capital!
+The nation’s capital is filled with so many activities.
+It can seem daunting and down right impossible to fit them all into one trip.
+But, don’t let this discourage you from exploring the nation’s capital!
 A well planned visit to Washington DC will leave your family with a rich sense of history, a greater appreciation for our country, and memories to last a lifetime.
-Experience DC’s museums, memorials, government icons, and outdoor treasures with our top 10 things for families to do in Washington DC.
+Experience DC’s museums, memorials, and government icons with our top 10 things to do in Washington DC with kids.

-Top 10 Washington, DC: Every Thing to do in DC with Kids
+Top 10 Things to Do in Washington DC with Kids

 10. Stroll along the Streets of Georgetown

-Georgetown, the most historic of Washington DC’s many neighborhoods, is a favorite of both locals and tourists mostly for its boutique and high end shops, but, of course, also for its famous cupcakes and charming cobblestone streets.
-When you’re ready to reward yourself for all the walking that you’ll inevitably be doing in the Nation’s Capital, stop by Georgetown Cupcake or Baked and Wired for some of the best treats in the city.
-While you’re in the neighborhood, go down to the Potomac River to the Georgetown Waterfront Park for views of the Kennedy Center and Theodore Roosevelt Island.
-In the summer time, the fountain in the park is perfect for splashing around and cooling off, and in the winter months there is an outdoor ice skating rink in the nearby Washington Harbor.
+Georgetown, the most historic of Washington DC’s many neighborhoods, is a favorite of both locals and tourists.
+Most visitors visit for its boutique and high end shops, but of course, also for its famous cupcakes and charming cobblestone streets.
+When you’re ready to reward yourself for all the walking that you’ll inevitably be doing in the nation’s capital, come to Georgetown.
+Stop by Georgetown Cupcake or Baked and Wired for some of the best treats in the city.
+While you’re in the neighborhood, go down to the Potomac River.
+The views of the Kennedy Center and Theodore Roosevelt Island from Georgetown Waterfront Park are some of the best in DC.
+In the summer time, the fountain in the park is perfect for splashing around and cooling off.
+In the winter months, there is an outdoor ice skating rink in the nearby Washington Harbor.

 There are plenty of historic homes, a beautiful garden, the terminus of the historic C&O Canal, and a world-class university to check-out as you walk through the neighborhood.
-For a list of kid-friendly must-do’s in the neighborhood, read through Trekaroo’s guide to Kid-Friendly Georgetown.
+For a list of kid-friendly must-do’s in the neighborhood, check out Trekaroo’s guide to Kid-Friendly Georgetown.

 9. Enjoy the Stained Glass Windows at Washington National Cathedral or the Basilica of the National Shrine of the Immaculate Conception

-If you would take the time to walk through St Mark’s Basilica in Venice or Westminster Cathedral in London when you visit Europe, then you should consider a visit to the Washington National Cathedral or Basilica of the National Shrine of the Immaculate Conception when your family visits Washington DC.
-The Basilica of the National Shrine of the Immaculate Conception, while relatively modern, is one of the most spectacular Catholic churches in the Americas with a particularly impressive architecture and a world-renowned collection of sacred art.
-The basilica is on the campus of the Catholic University of America and is only a short walk from the Brookland/CUA Metro stop and is easily accessible from Union Station downtown on the Metro’s Red Line.
+If you would take the time to walk through St Mark’s Basilica in Venice or Westminster Cathedral in London when you visit Europe, then you should consider a visit to the Washington National Cathedral or Basilica of the National Shrine of the Immaculate Conception when you’re looking for things to do in Washington DC with kids.
+The Basilica of the National Shrine of the Immaculate Conception, while relatively modern, is one of the most spectacular Catholic churches in the Americas.
+It has impressive architecture and a world-renowned collection of sacred art.
+The basilica is on the campus of the Catholic University of America only a short walk from the Brookland/CUA Metro stop.

-The Washington National Cathedral is equally exquisite, though a bit more challenging to reach via public transportation from the touristy center of Washington DC.
-Many intriguing kid-friendly highlights can be discovered in the Washington National Cathedral including a moonstone seamlessly incorporated into a pane of stained glass and various animal creatures carved into the ornate woodwork of the choir chairs.
+The Washington National Cathedral is equally exquisite, though a bit more challenging to reach via public transportation.
+Many intriguing kid-friendly highlights can be discovered in the Washington National Cathedral.
+These highlights include a moonstone seamlessly incorporated into a pane of stained glass and various animal creatures carved into the ornate woodwork of the choir chairs.
 The view from the top of the cathedral is also one of the city’s best.

 8. See Money Being Printed at the Bureau of Engraving and Printing and Remember the Holocaust at the Nearby US Holocaust Memorial Museum

 Learn about US paper currency at the Bureau of Engraving and Printing through a film and gallery tour.
-Visitors walk the gallery overlooking the production floor, where they can see millions of dollars being printed.
-The Bureau of Engraving and Printing is conveniently located between the museums on the National Mall and the Tidal Basin right next to the US Holocaust Memorial Museum.
-Both the Bureau of Engraving and Printing and the Holocaust Memorial Museum require free tickets during the spring and summer months; the tickets are available first come first serve in the morning at the Bureau of Engraving and Printing and online for the US Holocaust Memorial Museum.
+Visitors walk the gallery overlooking the production floor.
+Below they can see millions of dollars being printed.
+The Bureau of Engraving and Printing is conveniently located between the museums on the National Mall and the Tidal Basin.
+It is right next to the US Holocaust Memorial Museum.
+Both the Bureau of Engraving and Printing and the Holocaust Memorial Museum require free tickets during the spring and summer months.
+The tickets are available first come first serve in the morning at the Bureau of Engraving and Printing and online for the US Holocaust Memorial Museum.

-Even from the outside, the US Holocaust Memorial Museum speaks to the events during and surrounding the Holocaust and steeps guests in the terrible history of the Holocaust.
+Even from the outside, the US Holocaust Memorial Museum speaks to the events during and surrounding the Holocaust.
 Graphic photos and personal artifacts often elicit tears.
-While it is a sad part of our history, the museum encourages people to honor the victims of the Holocaust, and it calls us to halt and prevent genocide happening today.
-While viewing the exhibits of this museum is a truly invaluable experience for teens, the museum takes at least a few hours to visit, and it is a very emotional experience; parents should carefully decide if they have enough time and energy to give this museum when planning their family’s visit to Washington DC.
+While it is a sad part of our history, the museum encourages people to honor the victims of the Holocaust.
+It also calls us to halt and prevent genocide happening today.
+While viewing the exhibits of this museum is a truly invaluable experience for teens, the museum takes at least a few hours to visit.
+It is a very emotional experience so parents should carefully decide if they have enough time and energy to give this museum when considering which things to do in Washington DC.

 Read this article on teaching your kids about the Holocaust teaching your kids about the Holocaust before you visit any Holocaust site.

-7. Watch the Pandas Play at the Smithsonian National Zoo
+7. Top Things to Do in DC with Kids – Watch the Pandas Play at the Smithsonian National Zoo

 The 163 acres of the Smithsonian National Zoo are brimming with over 2,000 animals and 400 species that call it home.
 Of course, there are lions, tigers, and bears, but there are also sea lions, gorillas, elephants, pandas, and so much more.
 Children are sure to enjoy the Kids’ Farm and Carousel.
 There are a few places to grab a bite for lunch so you can stay practically all day.
 The free admission is icing on the cake!